Step Three of How to Pass the Bar Exam:

 The two types of bar exams

 There are two types of bar exams you may take:

 - One is the Uniform Bar Exam (UBE).
 This bar exam is the same everywhere.
 So, for example, Illinois, New York, and New Jersey are examples of states that have adopted the UBE.
 Regardless of whether you take the bar exam in Illinois, New York, or New Jersey, the bar exam will be the exact same.
-Note that 36 states have adopted the Uniform Bar Exam as of now!
+Note that these states have adopted the Uniform Bar Exam as of now!
 (Refer to the map for these states!)

 - The second is a state bar exam.
 Most jurisdictions administer the same multiple-choice portion of the bar exam but come up with their own state-specific essays.
 States like California and Florida administer a state-specific bar exam.
 So, you will be expected to know state law for the essay portion of the bar exam.